ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 CKEditor plugins need to implement the {@link module:core/plugin~PluginInterface}.
 The easiest way to do that is to inherit from the {@link module:core/plugin~Plugin base `Plugin` class}, however, you can also write simple constructor functions.
 This guide uses the former method.

-The plugin that you will write will use a part of the {@link features/image image feature} and will add a simple UI to it &mdash; an "Insert image" button, which will open a prompt window asking for the image URL when clicked.
+The plugin that you will write will use a part of the {@link features/image image feature} and will add a simple UI to it &mdash; an "Insert image" button that will open a prompt window asking for the image URL when clicked.
 Submitting the URL will result in inserting the image into the content and selecting it.

 ### Step 1.
 Installing dependencies